Suggestions and Complaints

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
-If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.
-Simply contact the Practice Manager and she will set all the necessary wheels in motion.
+If this is so, we would wish for the matter to be concluded/ addressed as promptly, and as amicably, as possible.

 Complaints Procedure